netnic0/wallbox-local/doc/mqtt.md

 Attributes:

 - uptime: the number of seconds since the wallbox started, in seconds
-- power: the current active power, in Watts
 - connected: `true` if the wallbox is connected to e-Mobility, else `false`
 - charging: `true` if a charging session is on-going, else `false`
 - energy: the amount of energy for the current charging session, in Wh